alperenbabagil/EventForLiveData/README.md

 # Event For Live Data
 Simple event structure for single-time events like showing popup observed from LiveData

-Taken from @JoseAlcerreca's medium post and packaged into gradle library for ease of use.
+Taken from [JoseAlcerreca](https://github.com/JoseAlcerreca)'s medium post and packaged into gradle library for ease of use.

 https://medium.com/androiddevelopers/livedata-with-snackbar-navigation-and-other-events-the-singleliveevent-case-ac2622673150